Agigen/Agigen-Website-Hugo/site/content/blog/2012-06-26-build-with-chrome-behind-the-scenes.md

   - Backstage
 ---

-We helped build this cool WebGL LEGO®/Google Maps thing, so I (Karl Blomster) thought I&#8217;d talk for a bit about it.
+We helped build this cool WebGL LEGO®/Google Maps thing, so I thought I&#8217;d talk for a bit about it.

 <!--more-->